Tochukz/AWS-Solution-Architect/AWS-Certified-Solutions-Architect-2019/chp2/exercise-2.1/readme-2.1.md

 ### Problem

-Launch an EC2 Linux Instance and Log in Using SSH
+Launch an EC2 Linux Instance and login Using SSH

 ### Operation